Metairie Drug Crimes Attorney

 A defendant who is charged with drug crimes also has the right to a jury trial.
 Depending on the nature of the charge, this can be either a 6-person or 12-person jury in Louisiana.
 However, the defendant may also opt to waive that right and ask for a bench trial instead, which is when only the judge hears the evidence and makes the decision.

-When you need strong criminal defense representation for drug charges, call The Bradley Law Firm at 504-336-1717 to schedule your free consultation.
+When you need an experienced criminal defense attorney for your drug charges, call The Bradley Law Firm at 504-336-1717 to schedule your free consultation.